arichornlover/uYouEnhanced/Extensions - My Edit/README.md

 Some changes to extensions for personal purpose.

-OpenYoutubeSafariExtension originally created by https://github.com/CokePokes
+OpenYoutubeSafariExtension originally created by @CokePokes